VARDRE (DEGANWY) CROWN GREEN BOWLING CLUB

 A Voluntary Group of individuals, of all ages, who come together for the shared enjoyment of playing bowls.

 The members lease the green from the local council and the members themselves maintain the green, the pavilion and the grounds.
-We are grateful to the many members who voluntarily give their time and skills to undertake all this vital work to keep the place well maintained and also make it an attractive and safe place to be.
+We are grateful to the many members who voluntarily give their time and skills to undertake all this, and other vital work, to keep the place well maintained and also make it an attractive, fun and safe place to be.

 Birth of the Bowling Green